Georgia Wildlife Resources Division

 2067 U.S. Hwy.
 278, SE, Social Circle, GA 30025

-The Georgia Department of Natural Resources, The State Botanical Garden of Georgia and The Environmental Resources Network, Inc. (TERN) encourage you and your students to participate in the 24th annual Give Wildlife a Chance Poster Contest!
+The Georgia Department of Natural Resources (DNR), The State Botanical Garden of Georgia and The Environmental Resources Network, Inc. (TERN) encourage you and your students to participate in the 25th annual Give Wildlife a Chance Poster Contest!
 As part of DNR and TERN's "Kids For Conservation" initiative, this popular art contest provides a unique opportunity for students to explore the wonders of Georgia’s native plant and animal species through this year’s theme: Georgia's WILD Animals & Plants - A Natural Investment!